NinjaShadowBoy/NinjaShadowBoy/README.md

 - 🌟 I’m passionate about solving complex problems with elegant **algorithms**.
 - 🧠 Currently diving deeper into **AI with Python** and exploring the world of **Cloud Computing**.
 - 💻 Coding in: **JavaScript**, **Python**, **C**, **Java**, and **Kotlin**.
-- 🎮 I love creating **fun minigames**—coding joy, one line at a time!
+- 🎮 I love creating **fun minigames** coding joy, one line at a time!

 ---